MaZe3D/CantStop/README.md

 // indentation using TABS not spaces!
 // no trailing whitespaces!

-// comments have a space after "//"
+// comments have a space after "//" (and before, if there's code before it)
 // alsways use uint32_t and the like instead of standard integers constexpr uint32_t WINDOW_WIDTH  = 800;
 constexpr uint32_t WINDOW_HEIGHT = 800;